dimpase/M2/Building-M2-from-source-using-Autotools.md

 # Getting the source code

-The current development version of the source code can be obtained with this command, assuming you have installed "git" on your machine:
+The current development version of the source code can be obtained with this command, assuming you have installed `git` on your machine:

     git clone https://github.com/Macaulay2/M2

-A directory called M2, which you can move or rename, will be created, and this INSTALL file is in the subdirectory "M2" of it.
-By default, the "master" branch of the M2 repository will be checked out.
+A directory called `M2` which you can move or rename, will be created.
+By default, the `master` branch of the M2 repository will be checked out.

-The "release" tags tend to be more stable, and if you compile from one of those, you'll have the same functionality as those who download our binary releases.
-So, after cloning, you can switch to the tag containing version 1.6, for example, with the following command:
+The `release` tags tend to be more stable, and if you compile from one of those, you'll have the same functionality as those who download our binary releases.
+So, after cloning, you can switch to the tag containing version 1.24.05, for example, with the following command:

-    git checkout release-1.6
+    git checkout release-1.24.05

-Instead of release-1.6 you should, of course, use the most recent one.
+Instead of `release-1.24.05` you should, of course, use the most recent one.

 The following command shows the list of release tags: